Trump to drop preferential trade treatment for India; Delhi plays down impact

 The U.S. Trade Representative’s Office said removing India from the Generalized System of Preferences (GSP) program would not take effect for at least 60 days after the notifications, and would be done through a presidential proclamation.

-Farm, marine and handicraft products are among India’s exports most likely to be hit by the move, Ajay Sahai, the director general of the Federation of Indian Export Organisations, told Reuters.
+Farm, marine and handicraft products were among India’s exports most likely to be hit by the move, Ajay Sahai, the director general of the Federation of Indian Export Organisations, told Reuters.

-The preferential trade treatment brings India an annual “actual benefit” of just $190 million, Commerce Secretary Anup Wadhawan said.
+The preferential trade treatment brought India an annual “actual benefit” of just $190 million, Commerce Secretary Anup Wadhawan said.

 “Discussions are on with the United States, and given cordial and strong ties, (we are) keeping retaliatory tariffs out of it,” he added.

-Of the 3,700 products it covers, India made use of the concession for just 1,784, Wadhawan told a news conference in the Indian capital.
+Of the 3,700 products it covers, India made use of the concession for just 1,784, Wadhawan told reporters in the Indian capital.
 Countries not covered by the GSP face U.S. tariffs of 2 percent and upwards.

 “The benefit to industry is low, U.S. tariffs are already low,” said another government official, who spoke on condition of anonymity.
 “GSP is more symbolic of the strategic relationship, not in value terms.”